Hermine brings gusty winds, power outages

 Overnight and into the morning winds, blowing mostly in the range of 20 mph to 40 mph, reportedly toppled some trees and knocked out power to hundreds.

-PSEG Long Island reported nearly 1,000 customers without power shortly before 6 a.m.
+PSEG Long Island reported nearly 700 customers without power shortly before 7 a.m.
 Tuesday, with about half of those in East Hampton town.
+By 8 a.m. most of those East Hampton customers had power restored and the number of outages was down to 426 customers — 400 of them in Suffolk County.

 The day brings the “threat of more power outages,” with winds from the north-northeast of 10 to 40 mph, and some gusts near 50 mph, said Rich Hoffman, News 12 Long Island meteorologist.